Picking the Right Location for your Travel Nursing AssignmentPosted On November 29, 2012

 Generally speaking, most nurses already have an ideal location in mind for their first or next travel assignment.
 These are mostly places that they want to visit and try out living in for a temporary period of time.

-Unfortunately, despite the large number of medical facilities hiring travel nurses at any given location, it’s not always a guarantee that your staffing agency will be able to get you the location of your dreams, especially if you’re competing against more experienced travel nurses.
+Unfortunately, despite a large number of medical facilities hiring travel nurses at any given location, it’s not always a guarantee that your staffing agency will be able to get you the location of your dreams, especially if you’re competing against more experienced travel nurses.

 The good news is that you don’t always have to get the right location right away.
 When you’re looking at travel nursing opportunities, it’s best to keep an open mind.